 How do I sign up to testify at a Planning Commission meeting and how long may I speak?

-If you have signed up to testify in advance and represent yourself, you will be allowed five (5) minutes to speak.
-If you represent an organized group or a civic, citizens, or homeowner's association, you may take up to ten (10) minutes to speak.
+For all other Public Hearings if you have signed up to testify in advance and represent yourself, you will be allowed five (5) minutes to speak.
+If you represent a registered association such as a civic, citizen's, or homeowner's association, you may take up to ten (10) minutes to speak.
 If you have not signed up before 3:00 p.m. on the day of the scheduled hearing, you will be allowed three minutes to speak.

 For additional information on Commission procedures, please see the website section entitled: "Meetings and Procedures".